dwfe/tree-cell/README.md

 by default, only the latest state is taken into account at the moment changes are applied.

+---

+> ⚠ New changes will be applied only after changes stop happening in **the observed cell tree**.

+Thus, if you don't need this kind of debouncing, then call function `actualizeScheduledCells();` in appropriate places.

+---

 If you need to actualize the entire cell tree after each state change, then it is better to make a change to the method itself:

 ```typescript